jeremycline/jcline.org/_posts/2021-04-30-hdr-in-linux-p1.md

 This is much higher than the human eye can safely experience; do not go stare at the sun.

-One important fact is that the human perception of luminance is [roughly logarithmic](https://en.wikipedia.org/wiki/Weber%E2%80%93Fechner_law).
+One important detail is that the human perception of luminance is [roughly logarithmic](https://en.wikipedia.org/wiki/Weber%E2%80%93Fechner_law).
 You might already be familiar with this as [decibels](https://en.wikipedia.org/wiki/Decibel) are used to describe sound levels.
 The fact that human sensitivity to luminance is non-linear becomes very important later when we need to compress data.

-### Human Visual System
+## Human Visual System

 The eye is composed of two general types of cells.
 The rod cells which are very sensitive and can detect very low amplitude (brightness) light waves, but don't